-California Vehicle Code 22348 (b) imposes the penalties for driving over 100 miles per hour on a California freeway.
+California Vehicle Code 22348 VC imposes the penalties for driving over 100 miles per hour on a California freeway.
+This offense is punished by fines, negligent operator points, and a possible drivers license suspension.

 There are five important points to know about driving over 100 miles per hour.